-The 30-day festival features 18 performances, coachings, masterclasses, lessons, and career development opportunities for its participants.
+The 29-day festival features up to 15 performances, coachings, masterclasses, lessons, and career development opportunities for its participants.
 Past programs have featured performances in the famed Estates Theatre, Rudolfinum, and Smetana Hall of Prague and, in 2017, the program made its first trip to Salzburg, performing in the Große Saal of the Mozarteum.

-In 2018, PSN is proud to return to the historic Estates Theater, located in the heart of one of Europe’s most beautiful and historic cities, Prague.
-Fully-staged performances of Le nozze di Figaro and Die Zauberflöte, with orchestra, will be presented on the stage of the Estates with professional sets and historic costumes from the National Theater.
+In 2022, PSN is proud to return to the historic Estates Theater, located in the heart of one of Europe’s most beautiful and historic cities, Prague.
+Fully-staged performances of Don Giovanni and Le nozze di Figaro, with orchestra, will be presented on the stage of the Estates with professional sets and historic costumes from the National Theater.

-The Prague Summer Nights Festival Orchestra will play all opera performances and, in addition, will perform their own program on the stage of the Estates Theatre as well as two other concerts of varying repertoire in Tábor and the surrounding cities of Prague.
-Participants will have the opportunity to perform in the PSN chamber music program where they will receive coachings with members of the Czech Philharmonic and the PSN faculty.
-Chamber music performances will be held in the Gothic Hall of Tábor and the famed Rudolfinum of Prague.
+The Prague Summer Nights Festival Orchestra will play all opera performances and will perform their own program at the Rudolfinum, home of the Czech National Philharmonic, as well as two other concerts of varying repertoire in Tábor and the surrounding cities of Prague.
+Participants will have the opportunity to perform in the PSN chamber music program where they will receive coachings with PSN faculty and visiting guest artists.
+Chamber music performances will be held in Tábor and the famed Rudolfinum of Prague.

-For vocalists, additional concerts at the festival include an opera scenes program which will feature scenes from important Czech operas such as Dvořák’s Rusalka and Smetana’s Bartered Bride.
-Singers will work directly with coaches and faculty from the Czech National Theater and the Prague Conservatory on diction, language, acting, and character development.
-A cabaret performance of music from the American Songbook and Broadway, including the music of Leonard Bernstein, George Gershwin, Stephen Sondheim, Irving Berlin, Kurt Weill, and Cole Porter will take place in a famous Prague jazz club.
+For singers, additional concerts at the festival include an opera scenes program which will feature scenes from important Czech operas such as Dvořák’s Rusalka and Smetana’s Bartered Bride as well as old time favorites from Bizet, Donizetti and Puccini.
+Singers will work directly with coaches and faculty from the Czech National Theater and PSN faculty on diction, language, acting and character development.
+A cabaret performance of music from the American Songbook and Broadway, including the music of Leonard Bernstein, George Gershwin, Stephen Sondheim, Irving Berlin, Kurt Weill and Cole Porter will take place in a famous Prague jazz club.

 “I cannot say this enough, this has been one of the most rewarding and fun opera experiences I’ve had!
 Not only because we were lucky enough to perform in the Estates Theater, but more so because of the camaraderie and friendships I have made, that will last a lifetime."